rocket-eve/launch-site/docs/index.md

 Check here for the latest updates on the status of the Rocket EVE 36.389 launch.

+### 28 April 2023

+The rocket motors (Terrier and Black Brant) have been mounted to the launch rail.
+The experiment vacuum pump cart and payload have also been mounted to the rail.
+The last big test before launch is the Vertical Test that is scheduled for Monday May 1.

-### 26 April 2023 - 4:19 PM
+### 26 April 2023

 Horizontal (sequence) tests were completed.
-We're on schedule for launch on May 3rd.
+We're __on schedule__ for __launch on May 3rd__.

 ### 25 April 2023